Dimensions of Law Student Wellbeing

 3. The Law School offers a plethora of Networking and Mentoring opportunities for students to connect with attorneys, judges, academics, and other students.
 The relationships formed as a result of these interactions can help students identify work that is enjoyable and fits their values.

 4. A key component of law students’ professional development is the process of seeking admission to a state bar.
 It is not uncommon for students to perceive the bar admission process as a complex and daunting endeavor.
 With regards to the “character and fitness” process, the Florida Board of Bar Examiners (“FBBE”) has stated that it “supports applicants seeking mental health treatment, and views effective treatment from a licensed professional as enhancing the applicant’s ability to meet the essential eligibility requirements to practice law.”
 The Florida Bar has also posted powerful videos in which practicing attorneys share their personal stories around mental health and substance use treatment and recovery.
-Lina Villegas is available to answer students’ questions regarding the character and fitness bar admission process.
+Assistant Director of Student Life, Madeline Raine, is available to answer students’ questions regarding the character and fitness bar admission process.

 Physical Wellbeing